This post may contain affiliate links. Please read my disclosure policy.

 Season.
 Season.
 Season.
 With an ingredient list this short, salt and pepper will need to be used liberally to really elevate the simple flavors of this smoked Gouda mac and cheese.

 This post was originally published in November of 2018.
-It was updated in June of 2019 to include process shots, step-by-step instructions and tips for making the best smoked Gouda mac and cheese every single time!
+It was updated in March 2022 to include process shots, step-by-step instructions and tips for making the best smoked Gouda mac and cheese every single time!

 Oh my god this is SO GOOD!
 And insanely easy!
 I just randomly happened across this recipe looking for something quick and pasta-y to make for dinner.
 This is seriously so good.
 I used vegan versions of everything since I don't do dairy (almond milk and the whole foods brand of smoked gouda plant based cheese) and didn't have to make any alterations or adjustments to anything, all 1 for 1 subs!
 I also used chickpea pasta instead of regular.
 Will definitely make this again and again!